Frequently Asked Questions With Answers About Central Government Health Scheme (CGHS)

 Medical consultation and dispensing of medicines in Ayurveda, Homeopathy, Unani and Siddha system of medicines (AYUSH)

 Wellness Centers are open from 7:30 AM to 2:00 PM on all working days except emergency services wherever applicable.
 Emergency services are available in the following 4 WCs only in Delhi

 South Avenue - North Avenue

 Timings of WCs with emergency services are as follows

 The Wellness Centres remain closed on all Central Govt. holidays.
-However in case of three consecutive holidays occurring together, Wellness Centres will not be closed for more than 2 consecutive days.
+However, in the case of three consecutive holidays occurring together, Wellness Centres will not be closed for more than 2 consecutive days.

-Registration Timings: The registration is stopped 15 minutes before scheduled closing time of dispensary.
+Registration Timings: The registration is stopped 15 minutes before the scheduled closing time of the dispensary.
 However, no serious patient is returned back unattended in the dispensary.

-There are also 6 First Aid Posts ( FAP) at following locations in Delhi
+There are also 6 First Aid Posts ( FAP) at the following locations in Delhi

 Nirman Bhawan - Central Secretariat